 The comprehensive studio art degree is designed to provide students with artistic knowledge in several areas of art or design, providing an excellent technical, conceptual, creative and aesthetic foundation for broader artistic career options.
 An additional program, such as a major, minor or certificate, is not required.

 Students who pursue the standard studio art degree will gain conceptual and practical skills through foundation courses and build upon them in media-specific courses with technical, creative and aesthetic philosophies.
-In order to meet the 60-credit graduation requirement, this degree must be paired with either a second major or a minor.
+In order to meet the 60-credit graduation requirement, this degree must be paired with either a second major, minor or certificate.
 Previous Blugolds have combined their standard studio art major with other in-demand disciplines like marketing, management, communication studies, the sciences, languages or art history.

 Classes for studio art majors may include: